 It's the time of year when legions of recent graduates are looking for jobs, and not all of them want to work for large corporates in London.
 Mark Williams asks why your small business should be eager to offer them a start

 Despite some 300,000 people graduating from UK universities each year, historically, relatively few of them have ended up working for one of the nation's 4.8m small firms.
 But things are changing.

-“There’s still a strong pull to large corporates, but students are increasingly looking at other options,” says Julia Mitchell (pictured right), head of employer services at the University of Bristol Careers Service.
-“In the past three years, about a third of our graduates from the UK and EU countries went on to work for SMEs [small and medium sized enterprises].
-A 2013 joint study by GTI Media and Step [leading organiser of paid student work placements and graduate internships] found that 87% of undergraduates were ‘willing’ or ‘very willing’ to start their career with a smaller employer.”
+"There's still a strong pull to large corporates, but students are increasingly looking at other options," says Julia Mitchell (pictured right), head of employer services at the University of Bristol Careers Service.
+"In the past three years, about a third of our graduates from the UK and EU countries went on to work for SMEs [small and medium sized enterprises].
+A 2013 joint study by GTI Media and Step found that 87% of undergraduates were 'willing' or 'very willing' to start their career with a smaller employer."

 Expectations of higher costs might deter many small firms from employing graduates, with the belief that they are likely to want higher wages and much more training.
 "Some may need a lot of training at first, but they're likely to pick things up quickly, be keen to succeed and want more responsibility," counters Stuart Johnson (pictured right), director of the University of Bristol Careers Service.

 "Many will have already gained experience from workplace internships and work during holidays and weekends, which will have given them a professional approach to work.
 Many won't expect the same salaries and perks that some large employers offer – instead they're focused on the other benefits working for a small business can bring."